-If you have a good idea of the major you want, get a copy of your unofficial transcript from the Registrar and visit the department chair, or advising liaison of that major.
+If you have a good idea of the major you want, visit the department chair, or advising liaison of that major.
 Tell him or her of your interest.
 Ask for an evaluation of your present standing and a written plan for the courses you would have to take to complete their major.
 Do not be shy or afraid to do this; departments and faculty welcome students interested in their field.
 You should know the reality of future course loads before you change.

 You may find that you have interest in academic discipline other than your major.
 In such cases, you may elect to obtain a minor in a different discipline.
 You may also discuss with our faculty the possibility of pursuing a double major, which requires you to satisfy the complete curriculum requirements for each major you select.